cesmii/GraphQL-API/Demos/simulator/readme.md

 * 1. `python3 gateway.py -m onetank/multitanks` on a terminal
 * 2. add pens under "attribute trending" on our platform
 * 3. run one of the above example on another terminal
+* 4. `python3 gateway.py -m clean` will clear all the tanks